 – Rodney L. Taylor, The Religious Dimensions of Confucianism

-Most English authors, if they were able to read Chinese, would realize soon that there was no “Holy Men”, “gods”, “religions” or word for “philosophy” in the classical Chinese canon.
+Most English authors, if they were able to read Chinese, would realize soon that there was no ‘Holy Men,’ ‘gods,’ ‘religions’ or word for ‘philosophy’ in the classical Chinese canon.
+What to do.
 Some got so excited about it, that they translated exactly what they believed Confucius had not said right back into the text, like the Jesuit Brian Brown in his The Story of Confucius (1927):

 Confucius remarked: There are men who seek for some abstruse meaning in religion and philosophy, and live a life singular in order that they may leave a name to posterity.
 This is what I never do.

-In the original passage of the Lun Yu, Confucian talked about “supernatural things”, not “religion and philosophy”.
-But now that Brown had made Confucius say that he objected to “abstruse meaning in religion”, he could use Confucius to Christianity’s end, because the true religion was not abstruse at all: “For God in giving life to all created things is surely bountiful to them according to their qualities.
+In the original passage of the Lun Yu, Confucian talked about ‘supernatural things,’ not ‘religion and philosophy.’
+But now that Brown had put those words into the Master’s mouth, for example, that he objected to ‘abstruse meaning in religion,’ he [Brown] could command Confucius toward a Christianity’s end, because the true religion does not need to be abstruse at all: ‘For God in giving life to all created things is surely bountiful to them according to their qualities.
 Hence the tree that is full of Life.
-He (God) fosters and sustains, while that which is ready to fall He cuts off and destroys”, and “It is only the man with the most perfect divine moral nature […].
-He is the equal of God”.
+He (God) fosters and sustains, while that which is ready to fall He cuts off and destroys,’ and ‘It is only the man with the most perfect divine moral nature […].
+He is the equal of God.’

 Various titles have at various times been posthumously bestowed upon Confucius.
 The chief oft these are 宣圣尼父 (A.D.
 640), 太师 (666), 文宣王 (739), 大成至圣 (1308), and 至圣先师孔子 (1530).

-The evidences for shengren being “sages”, and not “philosophers” or “saints” were overwhelming, but never impressed those orientalists with a Christian mission, and certainly – from the many data gathered – had no great impact on philosophers.
+The evidences for shengren being ‘sages,’ and not ‘philosophers’ or ‘saints’ were overwhelming, but never impressed those orientalists with a Christian mission, and– from the many data gathered—had little impact on philosophers.
 The American sinologist Heerlee Glessner Creel carefully suggested, in 1932, that Confucius might have been, yes, agnostic.
-Even the Sinophobe Arthur H. Smith – although he did not mention shengren in his Chinese Characteristics (1900) – called Confucius on several occasion “the sage”.
-And in his 1922 edition of the Encyclopedia of Religion and Ethics, James Hastings wrote that “the sage rather than the saint was paradigmatic of Chinese religious traditions”.
+Even the Sinophobe Arthur H. Smith – although he did not mention shengren in his Chinese Characteristics (1900) – called Confucius on several occasion ‘the sage.’
+And in his 1922 edition of the Encyclopedia of Religion and Ethics, James Hastings wrote that ‘the sage rather than the saint was paradigmatic of Chinese religious traditions.’